endocon/endocon.github.io/content-proposal/consulting.md

 	- Raise your profits with a custom app and backend sever.

-	- Increase conversion with a smart phone app that connects to your product offerings.
+	- Increase conversion with a smartphone app that connects to your product offerings.

-	- Create an interactive in-store experience for customers to get a better feel for your products.

-	- ...
+	- Allow customers to browse your product catalog through a tablet or smartphone app.

+	- Allow you to have a renewed customer experience by updating your currently out-of-date applications.

+	- We will turn your idea into a prototype so you can easily continue with market testing.

+	- We do all the thinking so you don't have to.
+No idea?
+We'll come up with one that fits with your business.

 4. Social proof